prathameshratthe/summarIQ/README.md

 - `python_dotenv`: Library for loading environment variables from `.env` files.
 - `pathlib`: Library for handling file paths in an object-oriented way.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request with any improvements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).